 AMHERST, Mass.
-(AP) — In what's become an annual tradition, the University of Massachusetts celebrated the start of the new academic year with a delicious, healthy, record-breaking dish.
+(AP) — In what's become an annual tradition, the University of Massachusetts celebrated the start of the new academic year with a delicious, healthy and world-record breaking dish.

 About 500 students and staff at the Amherst campus on Monday sliced, diced, pitted and peeled 150 varieties of fruit to create a salad weighing more than 15,000 pounds.
 The salad was mixed in a 15-foot diameter swimming pool.

 It included 20 varieties of apples weighing more than 3,600 pounds; 19 varieties of melon weighing more than 2,500 pounds; peaches, bananas, oranges and berries as well as more exotic fruits including quince, passion fruit and rambutan.

 A Guinness Books of World Records representative certified the record.

 UMass in recent years has started the semester with record-breaking seafood stews and stir fries.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Santa can't do it all alone.
 He needs elves to help with the toys and he needs the post office to help with the deliveries.

 After joining a program that helps disadvantage kids, a man entrusted with children is accused of using the program to prey on a young boy.